Recognizing and Addressing Family Caregiver Stress

 Part of the process of being realistic and feeling successful involves understanding what others can accomplish or contribute.
 Try to remind yourself that the only person you can control is you.

 Chances are good that your older relative does not want to burden you and would actually prefer to manage their own life and retain the independence and capabilities they once enjoyed.
 Like you, they are doing the best they can.
-It may not be easy, but consider adjusting unrealistic expectations.
-This means accepting that your relative may not be the exact person they were before.
-Compassion, respect, and gratitude (for still having our seniors in our lives), may lead to greater patience and hopefully less stress.
-This is not meant to imply that you won’t ever get frustrated, tired or need to take a break, but it can help you to manage resentment and minimize the guilt related to having resentment.
+It may not be easy, but consider modifying your expectations.
+This means accepting that your relative may not be the same person they were before.
+Compassion, respect, and gratitude can increase patience and reduce stress.
+This is not meant to imply that you won’t ever get frustrated, tired or need to take a break, but it can manage resentment and minimize the guilt related to having resentment.

 You should also consider how best to navigate relationships with other concerned (or not concerned) relatives.
 Dealing with family conflict on top of being a caregiver will just be an added stress.
 Don’t expect family dynamics to improve or change under challenging circumstances.
 You may have to cope with the fact that others don’t pull their weight, or that they are “seniorsplainers”, with strong opinions about care, regardless of their willingness to help.
 While it’s perfectly acceptable to ask for assistance, try to accept that not everyone can or will contribute in the same way or to an equal degree.
 If there is a disagreement about care, it’s OK to make a decision without consensus, especially if you are the primary caregiver, health proxy, power of attorney and/or meeting the wishes of your older relative.